eProsima/Micro-XRCE-DDS-Client/examples/SubscribeHelloWorldP2P/README.md

 ## Usage
 1. Run an agent in port *2018*.
-2. Run the *PublisherHelloWorld* example or some publisher that can send the *HelloWorld* topic.
+2. Run the *PublisherHelloWorldP2P* example or some publisher that can send the *HelloWorld* topic.
-3. Run the *SubscriberHelloWorld* example.
+3. Run the *SubscriberHelloWorldP2P* example.
-   The example can be parameterized with the number of topics that will be listened.
+   The example can be parameterized with the number of topics that will be listened to.
    If no number is given, the publisher will publish indefinitely.

 ## Topic